paugier/nbabel/py/vector_v2.md

 particular in Python with [FluidDyn project](https://fluiddyn.readthedocs.io) and [Transonic](https://transonic.readthedocs.io)) that:

-1. PyPy is very promissing but it is really limited by some missing features of Python.
+1. PyPy is very promissing but is really limited by some missing features of Python.
 Even with the fastest implementation in pure Python (which is not easy to write because we need to implement from scratch very basic data structures), the performances are not so good compared to what can be done with other